Atharva-Penkar/Advanced-Computer-Architecture-Project/README.md

 ## How to Run

-- Use the provided scripts:
+- The following scripts exist to automate and ease the running of simulations:
-  - `runAll.sh` to automate runs across benchmarks and cache configs.
+  - `run_benchmarks.sh`: runs all the benchmarks in `/benchmarks` with all the cache configurations `/cache_configs` with all the prefetchers options and stores the results in `/results`.
-  - `extract_data.sh` to gather and prepare results.
+  - `extract_data.sh`: goes over all the result files and stores the level 1 cache hit rates along with cache configurations and prefetcher options in `benchmarks_data.csv`.
-  - `plotdata.py` to visualize benchmark outcomes.
+  - `plotdata.py`: reads the `benchmarks_data.csv` and plots the dl1 data and stores plots in root.

-- Make scripts executable with:
+You may run all in sequence using `runAll.sh`:
 ```
 chmod +x runAll.sh
 ./runAll.sh